 My doctor explained that I shouldn’t stop taking my oral medications abruptly as there will be a big chance of recurrence.
 He called it “tail-off” drugs.
 The dosages will be reduced for 2-4 months until it will be stopped completely.
 My medications comprise mostly of vitamins and mineral supplements.

 Less expense for medications

 The price I paid was cheaper too.
 This time, I only paid 3,250 Baht for the oral meds.
 More than the pain from my injections, I am glad because I will not be paying 2,100 Baht for it.
 I also still have the hairspray and cream at home so that also saved me around 2,000 Baht.

-Overall, I feel great because of the progress of my hair from that bald-spot thin haired head to thick, newly grown hair.
+Overall, I feel great because of the progress of my hair from that bald-spot thin haired head back to the original thick, newly grown hair.
 Additionally, I did not spend too much money than what I usually do from the onset of this disease.
 I am super thankful for that.

 I hope you can feel that positive vibe in me on this post which I am really feeling while writing this.
 My experience for the past months with this alopecia reminded me that sometimes life may get tough.
 You will be tested physically, emotionally and financially with your own life struggles.
 But remember what Dory always say, “Just keep swimming!” and everything will get better.

 Are you struggling in your life right now?